emqx/emqx/deploy/docker/README.md

 + backend.redis.pool1.server
 + backend.redis.hook.message.publish.1

-You can configure an arbitrary number of them as long as each has a uniq unber for it's own configuration option:
+You can configure an arbitrary number of them as long as each has a unique number for its own configuration option:

 ```bash
 docker run -d --name emqx -p 18083:18083 -p 1883:1883 \